Story Highlights• Tuesday will be a day of mourning

 Ford was born Leslie Lynch King on July 14, 1913, in Omaha, Nebraska.
 When he was 2 weeks old, his parents divorced, and his mother moved to Grand Rapids, where he grew up.
 His mother remarried, and he was adopted and renamed after his stepfather, Gerald Rudolph Ford.

-After serving on an aircraft carrier in the Navy during World War II, Ford was elected to the U.S. House in 1948 as a Republican, representing a district that included Grand Rapids.
+After playing football at the University of Michigan and serving on an aircraft carrier in the Navy during World War II, Ford was elected to the U.S. House in 1948 as a Republican, representing a district that included Grand Rapids, where he grew up.
 He spent 25 years in Congress, working his way up to minority leader in 1965.

 Ford's ascendancy to the White House was arguably the most unlikely in U.S. history.
 In October 1973, Vice President Spiro Agnew resigned after pleading no contest to tax evasion.
 Nixon, ensnared in the rising Watergate scandal, asked the well-respected Ford to leave Congress to replace Agnew, and he accepted.